Making transport more robust and interpretable by moving data through a small number of anchor points: Latent Optimal Transport

-Besides the quantity itself, the transport plans involved in this definition are also very important as they provide accurate point-to-point maps.
-The cost matrix is now a function of $\mathbf{P}_x$ and $\mathbf{P}_y$, so we use an additional alternating scheme to solve the problem: we alternate between updating $\mathbf{C}_z$ while keeping $\mathbf{P}_x$ and $\mathbf{P}_y$ fixed, and then updating $\mathbf{P}_x,\mathbf{P}_y,\mathbf{P}_z$ while keeping $\mathbf{C}_z$ fixed.
-An approximated algorithm is presented in Appendix \ref{wasslot} to reduce the computation complexity.
+Besides the quantity itself, the transport plan returned by calculating $\mathbf{C}_z$ is also very important as it provides accurate point-to-point maps.
+Since the cost matrix is now a function of $\mathbf{P}_x$ and $\mathbf{P}_y$, we use an additional alternating scheme to solve the problem: we alternate between updating $\mathbf{C}_z$ while keeping $\mathbf{P}_x$ and $\mathbf{P}_y$ fixed, and then updating $\mathbf{P}_x,\mathbf{P}_y,\mathbf{P}_z$ while keeping $\mathbf{C}_z$ fixed.
+An efficient algorithm is presented in Appendix \ref{wasslot} to reduce the computation complexity.
 This variant, \lotwa, can yield better performance in downstream tasks that require precise alignment at the cost of additional computation.